RapidField/solid-instruments/PULL_REQUEST_TEMPLATE.md

 - [ ] Commit messages include references to an issue number, when applicable.
 - [ ] Commit messages are simple and informative.

-> **COMPLETE OR REMOVE.** Mark the check boxes below to confirm that each requirement has been met, or remove the section if feature libraries were not added or modified.
+> :white_check_mark: **COMPLETE OR REMOVE.** Mark the check boxes below to confirm that each requirement has been met, or remove the section if feature libraries were not added or modified.

 If feature libraries were added or modified: